rbjones/Xi/source/intro.rst

    execution of this compiled code to contribute to the proof (or evaluation) of conjectures directly or indirectly involving that function.

--  The implementqtion paradigm will be derived from the LCF paradigm.
+-  The implementation paradigm will be derived from the LCF paradigm.
    Not sure how much of that paradigm will remain after the changes I have in mind.